TBSDrJ/EEG-Image-Reconstruction/ridge_comparisons/README.md

     5: Same as 2, but with the 680 &#x00d7; 91168 linear layer prefilled with Ridge coefficients.
     6: Same as 4, but with the Ridge coefficients locked so they are not trained.
     7: Same as 5, but with the Ridge coefficients locked so they are not trained.
+	8+: I plan to try a couple of models that start with one or more 1D convolutions.
     <!-- 8: A single 1-D convolution, length 3, stride 1, zero-padding 1, 17 EEG channels as channels, 64 output channels.   -->
 - The third digit is the learning rate:
     0: Constant learning rate of 0.01